-Poly-B is a gray plastic pipe used as a water supply line in your home.
+Poly-B is a grey plastic pipe used as a water supply line in your home.
 This type of pipe was installed in many homes from the beginning of the ’70s until the early ’90s.
 It was believed that the material was great and also cheaper than copper, but a few years later, homes with Poly-B plumbing began to spring leaks.
 Some Poly-B plumbing would leak behind drywall and not be discovered until it was a huge issue, causing major water damage and growing mold.
-It’s estimated that roughly 700,000 homes across Canada with Poly-B plumbing.
+It is estimated that roughly 700,000 homes across Canada still have Poly-B plumbing.

 Why should I replace my Poly-B plumbing?

 Homeowners may have difficulty getting insurance and Poly-B plumbing can discourage potential buyers from purchasing your home in the future.
 InterNACHI (International Association of Certified Home Inspectors) advises that as leakage can happen without any warning, plumbers often recommend replacing Poly-B pipes with something else (such as PEX or copper).